lab1092/blender-manual_ja/manual/modifiers/deform/armature.rst

 Vertex Group
-   The name of a vertex group of the object, the weights of which will be used to determine the influence of this :guilabel:`Armature` modifier's result when mixing it with the results from other :guilabel:`Armature` ones.
+   The name of a vertex group of the object, the weights of which will be used to determine the influence of this *Armature* modifier's result when mixing it with the results from other *Armature* ones.

-   Only meaningful when having at least two of these modifiers on the same object, with :guilabel:`Multi Modifier` activated.
+   Only meaningful when having at least two of these modifiers on the same object, with *Multi Modifier* activated.

    Invert
-      Inverts the influence set by the vertex group defined in previous setting (i.e. reverts the weight values of this group).
+      Inverts the influence set by the vertex group defined in previous setting (i.e. reverses the weight values of this group).

 Multi Modifier
-   Use the same data as a previous modifier (usually also a :guilabel:`Armature` modifier) as input.
+   Use the same data as a previous modifier (usually also an *Armature* modifier) as input.
-   This allows you to use several armatures to deform the same object, all based on the "non-deformed" data (i.e. this avoids having the second :guilabel:`Armature` modifier deform the result of the first one...).
+   This allows you to use several armatures to deform the same object, all based on the "non-deformed" data (i.e. this avoids having the second *Armature* modifier deform the result of the first one...).

-   The results of the :guilabel:`Armature` modifiers are then mixed together, using the weights of the :guilabel:`Vertex Group` as "mixing guides".
+   The results of the *Armature* modifiers are then mixed together, using the weights of the *Vertex Group* as "mixing guides".

 Bind To
    Method to bind the armature to the mesh.